tommytr25/ECE580-CSU/README.md

 # ECE580-CSU
-Place for uploading home for ECE580.
+Place for uploading homework for ECE580.